-Department Prefix: The three letter designation given to a course that details its department (ex.
+Curriculum: Curriculum Course/ Program: Course and program offerings that bear college credit.
+Department Prefix: The threeletter designation given to a course that details its department (ex.
 ENG, COS, BIO).

-Developmental Course: A course below the 100 level that prepares a student for curriculum course work.
+Developmental Course: A course that prepares students for curriculum coursework.
+Developmental courses are indicated with a course number below 100

-Diploma Program: A three-tofour semester program primarily designed to lead to career opportunity.
+Diploma Program: A threeto-four semester program primarily designed to lead to career opportunity "immediately following graduation.

 Distance Education: Distance education gives students an opportunity to take courses that are more flexible around the demands of work and family.
 Distance education uses five delivery methods: online, hybrid, blended, video-conference, and web-conference.
 Hybrid and blended courses reduce travel to campus for required sessions.
-All modalities, including distance education, maintain the same student learning outcomes, provide regular and substantive interactions with the instructor, and offer the same semester credits as courses taught fully on-campus.
-Distance education courses provide meaningful learning and engagement opportunities and require active participation in learning activities from students.
+All modalities, including distance education, maintain the same student learning outcomes, provide regular and substantive interactions with the instructor. and offer the same semester credits as courses taught fully on-campus.
+Distance education courses provide meaningful learning and engagement opportunities and require active participation in learning activities from students